MarketSquare/rfw-lightning/README.rst

   - ✨ TODO: ``Text templates with {$variable}``
   - ✨ TODO: named argument setting with ``$name=value`` instead of ``name=value``

-- ✨ Robot Framework like IF syntax - no Python eval.
+- ✨ Robot Framework like IF syntax.
+No Python eval.

+  - Supporting '==', 'is', 'in', '!=', '>', '<', >=', '<=' and 'not in'

-- ✨ For loop with iterating over first thing - not over argument expansion.
+- ✨ For loop with iterating over the First thing.
+Not over argument expansion.

 .. code:: robotframework